Entanglement-assisted circuit knitting: Distributed quantum computing using limited entanglement resources: Introduction

 Although entanglement-assisted LOCC approaches for DQC can deterministically implement a global unitary, they are highly resource-intensive in terms of the number of entangled pairs required.
 Such fully entanglement-assisted DQC schemes can be categorized into two types, namely quantum state teleportation~\cite{Bennett1993} and quantum telegate~\cite{Eisert2000}, which serve as fundamental building blocks for constructing distributed quantum processes~\cite{AndresMartinez2019, Wu2023, AndresMartinez2024, Caleffi2024, Barral2025, Knoerzer2025}.

-Similar to entanglement-assisted DQC, circuit knitting was proposed as a method to simulate a large quantum circuit using smaller subcircuits~\cite{Peng2020}.
+On the other hand, circuit knitting was proposed as a method to simulate a large quantum circuit using smaller subcircuits~\cite{Peng2020}.
 In contrast to entanglement-assisted approaches, circuit knitting requires no entanglement resources.
-Instead, it relies on a classical postprocessing technique known as quasi-probability simulation~\cite{Pashayan2015, Mitarai2020, Mitarai2021}, which estimates the statistical outcomes of a quantum circuit rather than physically implementing the global operation.
-In this framework, the global operation is reconstructed by probabilistically sampling local operations, and the original statistics are recovered by assigning positive or negative weights to measurement outcomes in classical postprocessing.
-As a result, maintaining the same estimation accuracy incurs a sampling overhead, which increases the number of required circuit executions (measurement shots) and, consequently, the total runtime.
-Therefore, the central objective in the study of circuit knitting is to identify an optimal set of local operations that minimizes this sampling overhead and thus reduces the overall time cost.
+Instead, it relies on a classical postprocessing technique known as \emph{quasi-probability decomposition (QPD)}~\cite{Pashayan2015, Mitarai2020, Mitarai2021}, which statistically reconstructs the outcomes of a quantum circuit rather than physically implementing the full global operation.
+In this framework, the global operation is expressed as a quasi-probabilistic mixture of LOCC, with the original statistics recovered via assigning positive or negative weights to measurement outcomes in classical postprocessing.
+However, to maintain the same estimation accuracy, circuit knitting incurs a \emph{sampling overhead}, which increases the number of circuit executions and the total runtime.
+The central objective of circuit knitting is therefore to identify LOCC configurations that minimize this overhead.
+Notably, classical communication is not required to achieve the optimal sampling overhead for certain classes of unitary operations~\cite{Ufrecht2023, Piveteau2024, Ufrecht2024, Schmitt2025, Harrow2025}.

+Beyond the size of circuits, such a virtual simulation of global operation provides an additional advantage of mitigating gate noises in quantum circuit.
+It offers a powerful framework for the \emph{virtual distillation} of quantum resources~\cite{Yuan2024, Takagi2024}, particularly for \emph{entanglement purification}~\cite{Yamamoto2024}.
+Moreover, such approaches have been shown to enhance algorithms for \emph{clustered Hamiltonian simulation}~\cite{Harrow2025}.

-These two approaches reveal a fundamental trade-off between entanglement consumption and execution time, representing the two extreme regimes of DQC.
-The entanglement-assisted approach requires a large amount of high-fidelity entanglement distributed across the quantum network of QPUs, but enables fast runtime.
-In contrast, circuit knitting requires no entanglement resources, yet incurs a significantly longer runtime due to its sampling overhead.
-In addition to entanglement resources, the role of classical communication in these approaches also deserves consideration.
-It has been shown that, for certain classes of unitary operations, the optimal sampling overhead can be achieved even without classical communication~\cite{Ufrecht2023, Piveteau2024, Ufrecht2024, Schmitt2025, Harrow2025}.
-Moreover, the virtual simulation of global gates offers an additional advantage of mitigating noise in quantum circuit implementations—another benefit of circuit knitting.
-However, in general, the sampling overhead increases exponentially with the number of nonlocal operations~\cite{Jing2025}.
+These two paradigms, entanglement-assisted LOCC and circuit knitting, represent the two extreme regimes of DQC.
+The entanglement-assisted approach consumes a large amount of high-fidelity entanglement distributed across the quantum network of QPUs but enables fast runtime.
+In contrast, circuit knitting requires no entanglement, but incurs significantly longer runtime due to its sampling overhead, which increases exponentially with the number of nonlocal operations~\cite{Jing2025}.
+It implies a fundamental trade-off between entanglement consumption and execution time, that bridges these two paradigms.